The Who, What, Where, When and Sometimes, Why.

 People who have a BRCA1/2 inherited gene mutation may be called BRCA1/2 carriers.

-Risk of breast and ovarian cancer
+Risk of breast cancer and ovarian cancer

 Women who have a BRCA1 or BRCA2 (BRCA1/2) inherited gene mutation have an increased risk of breast cancer and ovarian cancer.
 Estimates of these risks vary greatly.

-By age 70, women who have a BRCA1/2 inherited gene mutation have a 50%-65% chance of getting breast cancer and a 10%-70% chance of getting ovarian cancer [1-2].
+Women who have a BRCA1/2 inherited gene mutation have more than a 60% chance of getting breast cancer in their lifetimes and a 10%-60% chance of getting ovarian cancer [2].

-In comparison, the average woman in the U.S. has an 8% chance of getting breast cancer and a less than 2% chance of getting ovarian cancer by age 70 [1-2].
+In comparison, the average woman in the U.S. has an 8% chance of getting breast cancer and a less than 2% chance of getting ovarian cancer by age 70 [3-4].

 Men who have a BRCA2 inherited gene mutation, and to a lesser degree men who have a BRCA1 inherited gene mutation, also have an increased risk of breast cancer [1].